Giskard-AI/giskard-hub/script-docs/hub/ui/datasets/import.rst

 .. code-block:: text

     user_message,bot_message,tag_1,tag_2,expected_output,rule_1,rule_2,check_1,check_2
-    Hi bot!,How can I help you?,greetings,assistance,How can I help you?,The agent should not do X,The agent should be polite,u_greet,u_polite
+    Hi agent!,How can I help you?,greetings,assistance,How can I help you?,The agent should not do X,The agent should be polite,u_greet,u_polite

 Next steps
 ----------